 In support of this Work Plan, an inventory of potable water, wastewater, and reclaimed water capital improvement projects is listed below.
-This is an excerpt from the Utilities portion of Orange County's most recent Adopted Budget (FY20).
+This is an excerpt from the Utilities portion of Orange FY 2020-2021 Adopted Budget.
 This is an extensive list of projects planned and implemented, budgeted over the next five years.
 As this Appendix serves as a reference, not all the projects in this excerpt have been listed elsewhere in the document.